-- a greater dependence of the Engine on the aircraft owing to the increased use of electrical power or data supplied from the aircraft, - an increased integration of control and related indication functions, - an increased risk of significant Failures common to more than one Engine of the aircraft which might, for example, occur as a result of: - Insufficient protection from electromagnetic disturbance (lightning, internal or external radiation effects) (see CS-E 50(a)(1), CS E-80 and CS-E 170), - Insufficient integrity of the aircraft electrical power supply (see CS-E 50(h)), - Insufficient integrity of data supplied from the aircraft (see CS-E 50(g)),
+- greater dependence of the Engine on the aircraft owing to the increased use of electrical power or data supplied from the aircraft; - increased integration of control and related indication functions; - increased risk of significant Failures that are common to more than one Engine of the aircraft which might, for example, occur as a result of: - insufficient protection from electromagnetic disturbance (e.g. lightning, internal or external radiation effects) (see CS-E 50(a)(1), CS E-80 and CS-E 170); - insufficient integrity of the aircraft electrical power supply (see CS-E 50(h)); - insufficient integrity of data supplied from the aircraft (see CS-E 50(g));

-- Hidden design Faults or discrepancies contained within the design of the propulsion system control software or complex electronic hardware (see CS-E 50(f)), or - Omissions or errors in the system/software specification (see CS-E 50(f)).
+- hidden design Faults or discrepancies contained within the design of the propulsion system control software or airborne electronic hardware (AEH) (see CS-E 50(f)); or - omissions or errors in the system/software/AEH specification (see CS-E 50(f)).

-Special design and integration precautions should therefore be taken to minimise any adverse effects from the above.
+Appropriate design and integration precautions should therefore be taken to minimise any adverse effects from the above.